Skip to Content

 For some commentary on what may be copyrightable, see the US Supreme Court decisions in Feist Publications, Inc. v.
 Rural Tel.
 Serv.
 Co., 499 U.S. 340 (1991) (constitutional requirement necessitates independent creation plus some creativity), as well as Mazer v.
 Stein, 347 U.S. 201 (1954) (artistic items are protected but not their mechanical or utilitarian aspects).

 If someone uses your creative material without permission, you need to know your rights and the legal processes involved to protect your creations.
-From registering your copyright to pursuing legal action, several steps can be taken to handle infringement effectively and ensure your work is not unlawfully exploited.
+From registering your copyright to pursuing legal action, several steps can be taken to manage infringement effectively and ensure your work is not unlawfully exploited.

 Discovering Unauthorized Use of Copyrighted Work